 As you can see, the StartupBros name performed 13% better than our original name idea, IncomeLabs.'

 Take a hint from Will.
 Taking the time to test a name can make all the difference.

 Go forth and get naming.
 Check out these resources to help you out:

-What is your company’s name?
+What is your company's name?
 How did you decide?
-Does it follow these best practices?
+Do you have any other naming a business tips?